Link: Apply now for the Southwest® Rapid Rewards® Premier Business Credit Card

 Chase and Southwest Airlines have two business credit cards — the Southwest® Rapid Rewards® Premier Business Credit Card and the Southwest® Rapid Rewards® Performance Business Credit Card (review).
-In this post I wanted to take a closer look at the Premier Card, especially in light of the recent improvements we’ve seen.
-This is the more basic of the two business cards.
+In this post I wanted to take a closer look at the Premier Card, which is the more basic of the two business cards.

 Note that these two business cards are in addition to the three Southwest Airlines personal credit cards, which include the Southwest Rapid Rewards® Priority Card (review), Southwest Rapid Rewards® Premier Credit Card (review), and Southwest Rapid Rewards® Plus Credit Card (review).

 The Southwest Premier Business Card is Southwest’s entry-level business credit card.
 Let’s take a look at the welcome bonus, annual fee, return on spending, and perks of this card.

 The Southwest Premier Business Card is offering a welcome bonus of 60,000 Rapid Rewards points after spending $3,000 within three months.
 That’s a solid bonus, particularly given the reasonable spending requirement.